 Suggested modifications for those planning an Israel family itinerary

-- There is so much to see in Israel and it’s easy to feel rushed.
+- There is so much to see in Israel with kids and it’s easy to feel rushed.
 Depending on the age and stamina of your child, you can consider cutting out a few of the activities above in favor of either a nap at your hotel or a low-key kid-friendly activity.

 - Yafo – Skip the flea market, instead visit the playground just north of the train station (at the coastal side of Neve Tzedek).